Bill Tidy: Career

 As Tidy's work became better known and began to be published in the Daily Sketch and Daily Mirror, he moved to London where, together with a number of his contemporaries in Fleet Street, he formed the British Cartoonists' Association.
 Tidy is known for his cartoon strips — The Cloggies ran from 1967 to 1981 in the fortnightly satirical magazine Private Eye, and The Fosdyke Saga was published daily in the Daily Mirror from 1971 to 1984; the latter was a parody of The Forsyte Saga, set in the industrial north instead of a genteel upper-class environment.
 This was broadcast as a radio series in 42 parts by the BBC from 1983, with additional scripting by John Junkin.
 It also became a stage play with Tidy working in co-operation with playwright Alan Plater.
 Tidy restarted producing the Fosdyke Saga cartoon strip on his own website where he also offered a variety of his works for sale.

 Other cartoon strip series and individual cartoons have been published in many other newspapers and magazines, including New Scientist (Grimbledon Down for 24 years), What's Brewing (CAMRA's monthly magazine), and Punch.
 When Punch ceased publication, Tidy attempted to buy the title.
 He also wrote 20 books and illustrated 70.

 Tidy's many TV appearances have included Countdown, Watercolour Challenge, Through the Keyhole, Blankety Blank and Countryfile.
-His radio appearances included an accomplished performance on a 1988 edition of I'm Sorry I Haven't a Clue, when he stood in for Barry Cryer.
+His radio appearances included an accomplished performance on a 1989 edition of I'm Sorry I Haven't a Clue, when he stood in for Barry Cryer and a 1991 Series where he stood in for Tim Brooke-Taylor.
 He wrote and presented Draw Me, a children's television series in 13 parts.
 He was the subject of This Is Your Life in 1975 when he was surprised by Eamonn Andrews.

 Between 1985 and 1993, Tidy was a frequent celebrity guest in 'Dictionary Corner' on the long-running Channel 4 gameshow Countdown.

-Tidy's artistic style was similar to that of his late friend and fellow cartoonist, Larry.
-However, where Larry's cartoons are usually the graphic equivalent of one-liner jokes, Tidy tended to work in longer forms with verbal as well as visual humour.